Let's see… I'm 6 feet tall, and weigh about 220lbs… though I am trying to loose. I have (receding) brown hair and blue/green eyes.

 Madeline's Christmas ~ 2012

 John took his first professional directing gig for this Children's Theatre production at the Phipps Center for the Arts.
 He struggled finding someone to fill the role of Harsha, so I helpped him out.
-It was a cute show.

 The Best Chirstmas